Order from the Commissioner:

 All meetings are held at the CSI Office

 Commissioner Lindeen has approved three national accrediting agencies for inclusion in the Montana PCMH Program.
 The National Committee for Quality Assurance (NCQA), The Accreditation Agency for Ambulatory Health Care (AAAHC), and The Joint Commission met all the necessary criteria to become a recognized accrediting organization for Montana's PCMH program.

-View lists of medical practices Commissioner Lindeen recently qualified and provisionally qualified for the Montana PCMH Program here:
+View lists of medical practices Commissioner Lindeen has qualified and provisionally qualified for the Montana PCMH Program here:

 A Health Care Community